Alkaptonuria

 History of Present Illness

-- Patients often report darkening of urine upon standing since infancy or childhood.
+Patients report darkening of urine upon standing since childhood, often unnoticed.

-- Progressive joint pain and stiffness, especially in the spine and large joints, typically begin in the third to fourth decade.
+Progressive joint pain and stiffness, especially in the spine, hips, and knees, begin in middle age.

 Past Medical History